ab4d/Ab4d.SharpEngine.Samples/doc/ab4d-sharpengine-webgl-implemented-features.md

 - **Cameras**: 100% implemented :heavy_check_mark:
 - **Materials**:
     - StandardEffect - 100% implemented :heavy_check_mark:
-    - ThickLineEffect - LineThickness, line patterns and line caps and hidden lines are not supported.
+    - ThickLineEffect - LineThickness, line patterns and basic line caps and planned for the next version.
-      WebGL does not support thick lines or geometry shader so this requires a different approach (probably CPU based mesh generation).
-This will be supported after v1.0.
-Use TubeLineModelNode and TubePathModelNode with SolidColorMaterial for thick lines (here the line thickness in not in screen space values).
+      Until then, you can use TubeLineModelNode and TubePathModelNode with SolidColorMaterial for thick lines (the line thickness is not in screen-space values).
-    - PixelEffect - planned for next version :hourglass_flowing_sand:
+    - PixelEffect - planned after the next version :hourglass_flowing_sand:
-    - SpriteEffect - planned for next version :hourglass_flowing_sand:
+    - SpriteEffect - planned after the next version :hourglass_flowing_sand:
     - VertexColorEffect - planned for next version :hourglass_flowing_sand:
     - VolumeRenderingEffect - supported later :two:
 - **Lights**: 100% implemented :heavy_check_mark: